-Communicating regularly with your child's teacher, teacher assistants, family advocate and/or center manager is the best way we can partner with you to meet your child and family's needs.
-You know your child best and you can help us learn how to work best with your child.
+Communicating regularly with your child's educator, family advocate and/or center manager is the best way we can partner with you to meet your child's and family's needs.
+You know your child best, and you can help us learn how to work best with your child.
 Please bring concerns to your child's educator as soon as you can or speak directly with your child's center manager.

-If you have not received a response from your child's educator or their manager, and/or if you are seriously concerned about your child or any issue in the center and want the administration of KCHS to know about it, please use the Parent Communication and Grievance form included in this handbook.
-There is a copy in the back-folder pocket, and you can request a copy from any employee.
+If you have not received a response from your child's educator or their manager, and/or if you are seriously concerned about your child or any issue in the center and want the administration of KCHS to know about it, please use the Parent Communication and Grievance form provided at the center, and available on the agency website (knoxheadstart.org).
 It is important that we know if you have serious concerns about our services - we always want to improve how we serve your family.